guisalmeida/GuiSAlmeida/README.md

 # Hi, I'm Guilherme Almeida 🧔
-I consider myself a creative and innovative professional.

-I am always looking for evolution and new challenges in my career.
-I have been dedicating myself to the web, mobile development, and a Bachelor’s Degree in Computer Science.

-I am constantly improving my professional side with the latest market technologies.
+I'm a Full Stack developer, graduated in Computer Science (2022), and +4 years of experience in software development.
+I worked on several projects, primarily in web development and mainly using Javascript, and Python.
+Responsible for creating very understandable and functional code.

+I am passionate about learning new technologies and challenging jobs, sharing knowledge, and teamwork.

+### **Skills:**
+As long as I started my career, I worked as a designer for about 6 years before becoming a developer, then I also have a big knowledge of some design patterns and tools.
+I have Experience in Web Development, Software Development, Graphic Design, and Agile Methodologies.

+I have worked with and studied different technologies, and below follow some that I feel comfortable to work:

 ### **More details:**

-- :man_technologist: I’m currently working on **[ArcTouch](https://arctouch.com/)** as **Software Engineer**
 - ⚙️ Specialties: `Typescript`, `VueJs`, `ReactJS`, `React Native`, `NodeJS`, `Python`, `MongoDB`, `Postgres`, `Html5`, `CSS3`, `SASS`, `Design`.
-- :books: I’m currently studying **Bachelor’s Degree in Computer Science**
+- 🎓 **Bachelor in Computer Science**
-- 🌱 I’m currently learning about tests with **Cypress**, programming with **Python** and web development with **React with typescript**
+- 🌱 I’m currently studying about **React with redux, stripe, firebase and typescript**
 - 🤖 My personal website **[guisalmeida.com](https://www.guisalmeida.com)**

 #